Currently in Production

 501(c)(3) Non-profit Fiscal Sponsor: Kartemquin Films

-Green Corps (working title) is a new documentary chronicling the people impacted by the DC Green Corps, a green job training program created by the American Recovery & Reinvestment Act.
-With a focus on three blue-collar workers who attempt to break a cycle of drugs and long-term unemployment in their neighborhood, City of Trees (working title) explores how one urban forestry job training program in our nation's capital impacted struggling Americans and communities hardest hit by economic decline.
-A film about normal people fighting to provide for themselves, their families and environment, Green Corps offers a critical new perspective on the impact of the largest domestic policy in a century, focusing on the challenges of retraining America’s working poor for a volatile and unpredictable 21st century economy.
+With a focus on three blue-collar workers attempting to break a cycle of drugs and long-term unemployment in their neighborhood, City of Trees (working title) explores how one urban forestry job training program in our nation's capital impacted struggling Americans in a community hardest hit by economic decline.
+A film about normal people fighting to provide for themselves, their families and environment, City of Trees offers a critical new perspective on the impact of the largest domestic policy in a century, focusing on the challenges of retraining America’s working poor for a volatile and unpredictable 21st century economy.

-Filmed in an observational, verité style, combined with personal reflections and video diaries filmed on HD pocket camcorders by the characters themselves, Green Corps captures an intimate, firsthand portrait of the complicated landscape that staff, trainees and community members navigate as they attempt to rebuild public parks, local economies and lives.
-The film explores the relationship between urban communities and their public green spaces, chronicling how the parks, rivers and streams east of DC's Anacostia River have undergone periods of extreme decline and how restoration work in the urban parks intersects with broader community change.
+Filmed over three years, City of Trees employs a largely hand-held verité approach, offering an intimate, firsthand portrait of the complicated landscape that community members navigate as they attempt to rebuild public parks, local economies and lives.
+The film explores the relationship between urban communities and their public green spaces, chronicling how the parks, rivers and streams east of DC's Anacostia River have undergone periods of extreme decline — and how restoration work in the urban parks intersects with broader community change.
 This dynamic relationship between urban people and their natural surroundings is at the core of the story.
 What sounds like a simple goal — planting trees in a blighted neighborhood — opens up a complex web of community challenges often overlooked by outsiders.
 In the age of recession and rebuilding, City of Trees is a relatable story that will spark dialogue about how public institutions, communities, parks and people can redefine their role in the 21st century economy.

 Supported in part by the United States Forest Service, District Department of Transportation, Bancroft Foundation and the All Souls Beckner Fund.